mihai-info-source/instance-log-monitor/README.md

 Freshness is determined using filesystem modification time (mtime), which serves as a proxy for last log write activity.

-Table-sync detection uses a heuristic regex pattern matching numeric batch identifiers in the form DDD+/DDD+, used as indicators of ongoing data synchronization activity.
-Occurrence of these events within the last 15 minutes provides a proxy signal for sustained synchronization workload.
-In this environment, sustained batch activity is typically correlated with large dataset refresh operations triggered by user or system-level reload events.
+Table-sync detection uses a heuristic regex pattern matching numeric batch identifiers in the form DDD+/DDD+, serving as indicators of ongoing data synchronization activity.
+Occurrence within a 15-minute window provides a proxy signal for sustained synchronization workload, which in this system is typically associated with large dataset refresh operations triggered by user or system-level actions.

 Uses os._exit() to guarantee immediate termination in automated environments (e.g., cron / orchestration pipelines), avoiding lingering processes.